rileyKippes/mern/README.md

 /routes contains individual pages

-/src contains jsx source code, to be compiled with babel
+/jsx_src contains jsx source code, to be compiled with babel

+/ts_src contains typescript source code, to be compiled with tsc

 /views contains html templates